Alabama

 |

 Statute describes when ballots must be rejected.
-Administrative rules specify statewide standards on what is a vote.
+Administrative rules specify statewide standards on what is a valid vote.
 The secretary of state also publishes Voter Intent: Statewide Standards on What Is a Vote.

 |